dropbox/merou/README.rst

 memberships to their own groups.

-**Warning**: This project is still very much in flux and likely to have database changes migration support for the time being.
+**Warning**: This project is still very much in flux and likely to have schema changes that will need to be manually applied.

 Installation
 ------------